 With the pace of digital transformation, consumers’ demands have been shifting rapidly.
-Since the eCommerce industry is gaining momentum and is saturated with an increasing number of tech-driven options, retail businesses need to create new interactions with consumers on the level they can feel convenience and accessibility surpassing that of traditional online stores.
+The eCommerce industry is gaining momentum and is saturated with an increasing number of tech-driven options.
+Retail businesses need to create new interactions with consumers on the level they can feel convenience and accessibility surpassing that of traditional online stores.
 To deliver greater online experiences to consumers, businesses tend to reevaluate their current strategies and today’s product positioning on the market.

 eCommerce is an integral part of the retail business where brands are looking for a way to close the gap and deliver a more authentic and personalized experience to their users, just like they are in-store.
 That’s how the new era has started, powered by artificial intelligence, virtual and augmented reality, live stream shopping platforms, 3D modeling, and other tangent technologies.
 According to forecasts by Goldman Sachs, the augmented reality and virtual reality market is anticipated to grow up to $95 billion by 2025.